-Admission to the MA Asian Studies (research) or another relevant Research MA.
-Students from other programmes are kindly referred to the course description of the regular MA course.
+Admission to the MA Middle Eastern Studies (research) or another relevant Research MA.
+Students from other (regular MA) programmes are kindly referred to the course description of the regular MA course.

 Students are expected to have read the following textbook before the first class:

 Fawcett, Louise, ed.
 International Relations of the Middle East.
 3rd, 4th, or 5th edition.
 Oxford: Oxford University Press, 2013, 2016, or 2019.

 The course explores key themes and processes in the international relations of the Middle East over the past century.
 It starts out from the conventional approach to the study of regional IR, focusing on the rational interactions of state-elites (‘high politics’) and highlighting extraordinary moments of war-making and peace-brokering (the eventful ‘timeline of history’).
 Alongside this conventional approach, the course introduces the ‘Everyday Turn’ in the study of IR, premised on the Feminist insight that “the private is political” and “the International is personal”.

 Throughout the semester our seminar group will engage with select themes in the conduct of relations among state and non-state actors that constitute and shape regional politics.
 We’ll explore, for example, such IR processes as the formation of the regional system and society of states, the ebb and flow of regionalist projects, the Arab-Israeli conflict, foreign interventions, globalization and the region’s political economy.
 In so doing, we’ll look beyond the role of states, multinational corporations, NGOs and IGOs, turning our gaze also to ordinary people, their social groupings, and mundane, personal, embodied activities: citizens and refugees, artists and athletes, farmers and doctors, soldiers and terrorists, diaspora and children, journalists and comedians.
 World politics happen within their everyday, and everyday matters in world politics.